Campbell University: Campbell Junior College (1926–1961)

 By 1957, the enrollment on the main campus reached 1,023 students, and more residential facilities were added to the campus.
 In 1961, the James A. Campbell Administration Building was dedicated and Bryan Hall for women opened "as a cluster of 12 one-story apartment units grouped around an exterior wall" that could house 200 students.
 Strickland Hall opened in 1962 to accommodate 132 women, and E. P. Sauls Hall opened that same year to house 131 men.
 A major building completed on the campus was the 44,000-square-foot Leslie Campbell Hall of Science.
 This three-story structure originally housed the departments of physics, biology, and chemistry, as well as home economics.

 It became a senior college in 1961 and a university in 1979.

+In 2007, Campbell, along with four other private North Carolina Christian colleges, began a process to change their relationships with the Baptist State Convention of North Carolina, in order to obtain more academic freedom and select their own trustees.
+The state convention also agreed to start transferring funds traditionally given directly to the universities into a new scholarship fund for Baptist students.

+In 2009, the schools gained autonomy from the Baptist State Convention of North Carolina and established a “good faith and cooperative” relationship with it.
+The four other schools were, Mars Hill University, Gardner-Webb University, Wingate University, and Chowan University.